“The most wonderful years of my life were here.”

-O’Brien, who started in 1959, recalled how the owner of the restaurant across the street from 302 Broadway stayed open all night when New York City lost power in 1965, making dinner for all with a gas range.
+O’Brien, who started in 1959, recalled how the owner of the restaurant across the street from 302 Broadway stayed open all night when New York City lost power in 1965, making dinner with a gas range for all.

 “There was such a sense of community, and of working together for a common cause,” she said.
 “I think we brought some of that with us up here [to Lincoln Center].”

 The transition to a new campus was also memorable.
 A picture of the Lowenstein Center on the day it opened in 1969, surrounded by a vast stretches of concrete, illustrated how much has changed since then.

 “I can remember walking into the building for the first time with a few of my colleagues from 302 Broadway, and saying well, if we don’t make it as a school, we’ll make it as a bank,” Mannion joked.
 “It’s softened up a lot over the years since then.”